jApprove/japprove/README.md

    `gradle approve`

-   During a starting batch process it is possible to see all changes and approve each file.
-To approve the changes of all files at once, use the following command:
+   During a starting batch process it is possible to see all changes and approve each failing test.
+To approve the changes of all failing test at once, use the following command:

    `gradle approve --all`

-   To approve the changes of a specific file, use for example:
+   To approve the changes of a specific failing test, use for example:

-   `gradle approve --file=sorting1`
+   `gradle approve --baseline=sorting1`

-   To highlight the changes of a specific file, use for example:
+   To highlight the changes of a specific failing test, use for example:

-   `gradle diff --file=sorting1`
+   `gradle diff --baseline=sorting1`

 6. Customize approval testing properties (optional):